 | *Weekly rainfall totals ending midnight Sunday. |

 4-inch depth soil temperature: Clinton 74 degrees.
 Columbia 78 degrees.
 Barnwell 72 degrees.
 Mullins 75 degrees

 RIVER STAGES AND COASTAL OCEAN TEMPERATURES:

 Upstate river stages were normal to much above normal.

-Midlands and Pee Dee river stage were below normal.
+Midlands and Pee Dee river stage were below normal to much below normal.

 Charleston Harbor water temperature: 79 degrees.